What is Azure Cognitive Search?

 Resource utilization is another inflection point in this category.
 Indexing and some query operations are often computationally intensive.
 Offloading search from the DBMS to a dedicated solution in the cloud preserves system resources for transaction processing.
 Furthermore, by externalizing search, you can easily adjust scale to match query volume.

 |Dedicated search solution||Assuming you have decided on dedicated search with full spectrum functionality, a final categorical comparison is between on premises solutions or a cloud service.
 Many search technologies offer controls over indexing and query pipelines, access to richer query and filtering syntax, control over rank and relevance, and features for self-directed and intelligent search.

 A cloud service is the right choice if you want a turn-key solution with minimal overhead and maintenance, and adjustable scale.

 Within the cloud paradigm, several providers offer comparable baseline features, with full-text search, geospatial search, and the ability to handle a certain level of ambiguity in search inputs.
 Typically, it's a specialized feature, or the ease and overall simplicity of APIs, tools, and management that determines the best fit.

 Among cloud providers, Azure Cognitive Search is strongest for full text search workloads over content stores and databases on Azure, for apps that rely primarily on search for both information retrieval and content navigation.

 Key strengths include:

-- Azure data integration (crawlers) at the indexing layer
+- Data integration (crawlers) at the indexing layer.

-- Integration with AI processing to make unsearchable content types text-searchable.
+- Machine learning and AI integration with Azure Cognitive Services, useful if you need to make unsearchable content types full text-searchable.

-- Linguistic and custom analysis, with analyzers for solid full text search in 56 languages
+- Linguistic and custom text analysis in 56 languages.

 Among our customers, those able to leverage the widest range of features in Azure Cognitive Search include online catalogs, line-of-business programs, and document discovery applications.